tejalubale26/SkyNet/README.md

 ## **16. References**

-All 30+ references from IEEE, MDPI, ResearchGate, Diva Portal included (extracted from report & PPT).
+All 30+ references from IEEE, MDPI, ResearchGate, Diva Portal included.

 ---